0xLeif/Later/README.md

 # Later

-`Later` is a lightweight Swift 6 library designed to simplify asynchronous programming by providing foundational building blocks such as `Future`, `Deferred`, `Stream`, and `Publisher`.
+`Later` is a lightweight Swift 6 library designed to simplify asynchronous programming by providing foundational building blocks such as `Future`, `Deferred`, `Stream`, `SendableValue`, and `Publisher`.
 These components enable you to manage and coordinate asynchronous tasks, making it easier to write clean and maintainable code.

 ## Features